T-Bone Slim

 Matti Valentin Huhta (February 14, 1880 – c.
-May 15, 1942), better known by his pen name T-Bone Slim, was an American humorist, poet, songwriter, hobo, and labor activist, who played a prominent role in the Industrial Workers of the World (IWW).
+May 15, 1942), better known by his pen name T-Bone Slim, was a Finnish-American humorist, poet, songwriter, hobo, and labor activist, who played a prominent role in the Industrial Workers of the World (IWW).

 Nickname

 T-Bone Slim was a relatively frequent nickname.
 In addition to Matti Huhta, the nickname T-Bone Slim was also used by the miner William Vann, the labor organizer Al W. McBride, and various other unidentified individuals, often transients.

 Life

 Huhta was born in Ashtabula, Ohio, to Matti and Johanna Huhta, Finnish immigrants from Kälviä, Finland.
-As a young man he married Rosa Kotila of Ashtabula, with whom he had four children.
-The marriage ended when the children were young, and he left Ohio, having no further contact with Rosa or the children.
+In 1902, he married Rosa Kotila of Ashtabula, with whom he had four children.
+The marriage ended when the children were young, and he left Ohio in 1912, having no further contact with Rosa or the children.

 Huhta worked briefly as a reporter for the daily News-Tribune in Duluth, Minnesota but resigned after an editor "misquoted him and balled up his article" about an Industrial Workers of the World (IWW) mass meeting.
 According to one account, this was when he joined the IWW or "Wobblies", as they are sometimes called.
 Huhta contributed numerous articles and songs to IWW publications over a period of twenty years and was widely regarded as one of the union's finest writers.
 He was a regular columnist for Industrial Solidarity and later wrote for the Industrial Worker and Industrialisti.

 In addition to his writing, Huhta supported himself in various ways.
 His experience working on docks and barges around the country had by the mid-1930s garnered him a position as barge captain in New York City.